 - 1.1 The Council is preparing a new Local Plan which will set out how our communities and places within the borough will develop over the next 15 years (up to 2037).
-The Local Plan is a statutory requirement (Section 62 (1) Planning and Compulsory Purchase Act 2004) and the Government has made it clear that all local authorities must have an up-to-date Local Plan by 2023.
-The Council's current plan was adopted in 2011, and although many aspects of this plan are still effective in assisting to bring forward sustainable development in the borough, a fundamental issue with the current plan is that the housing target in that plan is out of date. - 1.2 The draft Local Plan sets out the vision for the borough to shape how the borough will evolve to meet the needs of its residents and business.
+The Local Plan is a statutory requirement (Section 62 (1) Planning and Compulsory Purchase Act 2004).
+The Council's current plan was adopted in 2011, and although many aspects of this plan are still effective in assisting to bring forward sustainable development in the borough, a fundamental issue with the current plan is that the housing target in that plan is out of date. - 1.2 The draft Local Plan sets out the vision for the borough to shape how Elmbridge will evolve to meet the needs of its residents and business.
 The shaping of place and the response to the climate change emergency are at the heart of the plan and the policies have been written to enable careful management of the borough's unique places and to ensure its resilience and adaptation to a changing climate, as well as a reduction in carbon emissions. - 1.3 Once adopted, the new Local Plan will be the local development plan for the area covered by Elmbridge for the period until 2037.
-It will replace the existing Core Strategy (adopted in 2011) and the Development Management Plan (adopted in 2015), both of which will be revoked on adoption of the new Plan. - 1.4 In the process of determining the preferred development strategy for the borough, the Council has considered various option of how its local housing need could be met and explored and balanced the constraints that may limit its ability to do so e.g. policy, environmental and infrastructure constraints. - 1.5 In terms of infrastructure, a key component of preparing the Local Plan is to take account of any potential shortfalls in existing infrastructure provision and to plan for any additional requirements that may arise due to the development strategy for the borough.
+It will replace the existing Core Strategy (adopted in 2011) and the Development Management Plan (adopted in 2015), both of which will be revoked on adoption of the new Local Plan. - 1.4 In the process of determining the preferred development strategy for the borough, the Council has considered various option of how its local housing need could be met and explored and balanced the constraints that may limit its ability to do so e.g., policy, environmental and infrastructure constraints. - 1.5 In terms of infrastructure, a key component of preparing the Local Plan is to take account of any potential shortfalls in existing infrastructure provision and to plan for any additional requirements that may arise due to the development strategy for the borough.